 For me, that’s coriander, a delicious addition to curries, stir fries, rice paper wraps and homemade sushi.
 Sage comes in at a very close second.

 Some people love tarragon (I’m not a fan myself), or if you’re a fish lover, dill might be your herb of choice.

-If you live in the subtropics, lemongrass is a nice to throw in a corner, along with ginger or ginko.
+If you live in the subtropics, lemongrass is a nice to throw in a corner (it can grow BIG though), along with ginger or ginko.

 You could grow your own stevia plant, a bay tree, a curry bush…the options are almost endless.